Rhône River Information

 Several events also take place around the Rhone, some are listed below:

-Arles : this beautiful town is renowned for its numerous Roman vestiges and delights architecture and history lovers.
-It contributes to give Arles an atmosphere really one of a kind where traditions have pride of place, with bull as emblem.
-Courses Camarguaises and Toro Brave are organized in the impressive amphitheatre and make up for great shows.
+- Arles: this beautiful town is renowned for its numerous Roman vestiges and delights architecture and history lovers.
+It contributes to give Arles an atmosphere really one of a kind where traditions have pride of place, with bull as emblem. *Courses Camarguaises* and *Toro Brave* are organized in the impressive amphitheater and make up for great shows.
 Sauntering under the almost always sunny weather is also a much appreciated activity with notably one of the biggest Provence market.